godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 ``unequip_weapon`` is similar to ``equip_weapon``, but instead we're checking things in reverse.

-First we check to see if we are in our idle animation.
-Then check to make sure we are not in the ``Pistol_unequip`` animation.
+First we check to see if the player is in the idle animation state.
+Then we check to make sure the player is not in the ``Pistol_unequip`` animation.
-If we are not in the ``Pistol_unequip`` animation, we want to play ``pistol_unequip``.
+If the player is not in the ``Pistol_unequip`` animation, we want to play ``pistol_unequip`` animation.

-.. note:: You may be wondering why we are checking to see if we are the pistol's idle animation, and then making sure we are not unequipping right after.
+.. note:: You may be wondering why we are checking to see if the player is in the pistol's idle animation, and then making sure the player is not unequipping right after.
           The reason behind the additional check is because we could (in rare cases) call ``unequip_weapon`` twice before we've had a chance to process ``set_animation``, so we add this additional check to make sure the unequip animation plays.

-Next we check to see if we are in ``Idle_unarmed``, which is the animation state we will transition into from ``Pistol_unequip``.
-If we are, then we set
+Next we check to see if the player is in ``Idle_unarmed``, which is the animation state we will transition into from ``Pistol_unequip``.
+If the player is are, then we set
-``is_weapon_enabled`` to false since we are no longer using this weapon, and return ``true`` because we have successfully unequipped the pistol.
+``is_weapon_enabled`` to ``false`` since we are no longer using this weapon, and return ``true`` because we have successfully unequipped the pistol.

-If we are not in ``Idle_unarmed``, we return ``false`` because we have not yet successfully unequipped the pistol.
+If the player is not in ``Idle_unarmed``, we return ``false`` because we have not yet successfully unequipped the pistol.

 Creating the other two weapons
 ------------------------------